Minecraft Gamerules Guide - All Game Rules Explained

-Customizing your Minecraft world without installing any mods is possible thanks to gamerules.
-These built-in parameters in the game since version 1.4.2 allow you to radically transform your experience.
-Freezing the sun at noon, preventing creepers from destroying your constructions, or keeping your equipment after death: everything becomes achievable with just a few commands.
+Customize your Minecraft world without installing any mods, thanks to gamerules.
+These settings, integrated into the game since version 1.4.2, allow you to radically transform your experience.
+Freeze the sun at noon, prevent creepers from destroying your builds, or keep your gear after dying: everything becomes achievable with a few commands.
 Here is the reference guide to master each of these rules.

 Each Minecraft world stores its own game rules.
-Modifying a gamerule on one world does not impact others.
-These adjustments open the door to custom experiences: hardcore servers, adventure maps, or simply relaxing games with friends.
+Modifying a gamerule in one world does not affect others.
+These adjustments open the door to tailored experiences: hardcore servers, adventure maps, or simply relaxing games with friends.

-In Java Edition, you have two options.
-Firstly, the world creation screen offers a menu dedicated to game rules, organized by categories with simple switches.
-Secondly, once in the game, the /gamerule command remains available for any adjustments.
+On Java Edition, you have two options.
+First, the world creation screen offers a dedicated menu for game rules, organized by categories with simple toggles.
+Second, once in-game, the command /gamerule remains available for any adjustments.

 /gamerule <rule> <value>